 - 4 cups vegetable stock

 - 1 cinnamon stick

-- Melt the butter in a large, stock pot over medium-high heat.
-Add the chopped onions and sauté for 3 to 4 minutes, then add the celery and sauté for 5 more minutes until softened.
-Then add the garlic and cook a minute more.
+- In a large stockpot over medium-high heat, melt the butter.
+Add the chopped onions and sauté 3 to 4 minutes.
+Add the celery and sauté 5 more minutes, or until softened.
+Add the garlic and cook 1 minute more.

-- Add sweet potatoes, vegetable stock, cinnamon stick and nutmeg.
-Add salt and pepper to taste.
+- Add sweet potatoes, stock, cinnamon stick, and nutmeg.
+Season with salt and pepper.
 Increase the heat to high and bring to a boil.
-Reduce heat to a simmer and simmer uncovered until the sweet potatoes can be easily pierced with a fork, about 20 minutes.
+Reduce heat to low and simmer uncovered 20 minutes, or until the sweet potatoes can be easily pierced with a fork.

 - Remove cinnamon stick.
-Use an immersion blender to purée the soup or work in batches and purée the soup in a standing blender.
-Place back in the pot and the add the cream and milk.
+Purée the soup with an immersion blender or in batches in a standing blender.
+Return to the pot and add the cream and milk.
 Heat on medium until it's heated through.
-Salt and pepper to taste.
+Season with salt and pepper.

-Photography and recipe contributed by Katie from Purely Katie.
+Recipe contributed by Katie from Purely Katie for I Heart Naptime.